RajeshB24/deepdive/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 3 note

-* This is a new release.
+All 3 notes are harmless and can be ignored.

+*New submission

+*Files 'README.md' or 'NEWS.md' cannot be checked without 'pandoc' being installed.

+* Dropping empty section in Rd files